yugabyte/yb-iot-fleet-management/kubernetes/helm/README.md

 ## Setup the KSQL streams/tables

 First create the ksql cli client pod using the example in the `cp-helm-charts` repo

-# NOTE: First, edit this file to have the current kafka container name: *bootstrap-server=kafka-demo-cp-kafka:9092*
+*Note*: First, edit this file to have the current kafka container name: *bootstrap-server=kafka-demo-cp-kafka:9092*
 ```
 cd ~/code/cp-helm-charts/examples
 kubectl apply -f ksql-demo.yaml